fferflo/einx/docs/source/gettingstarted/overview.rst

 ---------------------

 einx functions accept the ``graph=True`` argument to return a graph representation of the backend operations.
-The graph can be inspected to verify that the expected index-based calls are made:
+The graph can be inspected to verify that the expected index-based calls are made.
+For example:

 ..  code:: python